 Statute of Limitations in Fort Worth Car Accident Cases

 Car accidents cause serious injuries every day in Fort Worth.
 In many cases, the accident could have been prevented if the drivers had acted responsibly behind the wheel.
 When another’s negligent or reckless actions causes an accident, they may be held liable in court.
 However, the statute of limitations in Fort Worth car accident cases restricts the amount of time an injured person has to file a claim after an accident.
-A skilled car accident lawyer could help complete actions necessary to file a lawsuit within the statutory deadline.
+A skilled car accident lawyer in your area could help complete actions necessary to file a lawsuit within the statutory deadline.

 Understanding the Statute of Limitations